STASIS EURO Price Hits $1.09 on Exchanges (EURS)

-STASIS EURO (EURS) traded 0.2% lower against the U.S. dollar during the 24 hour period ending at 18:00 PM Eastern on August 17th.
-STASIS EURO has a market cap of $134.69 million and $6.69 million worth of STASIS EURO was traded on exchanges in the last 24 hours.
-Over the last seven days, STASIS EURO has traded down 1.2% against the U.S. dollar.
-One STASIS EURO token can now be purchased for about $1.09 or 0.00004104 BTC on major cryptocurrency exchanges.
+STASIS EURO (EURS) traded 0% higher against the dollar during the 24 hour period ending at 0:00 AM E.T. on August 18th.
+During the last seven days, STASIS EURO has traded down 0.8% against the dollar.
+STASIS EURO has a market capitalization of $134.74 million and $9.20 million worth of STASIS EURO was traded on exchanges in the last 24 hours.
+One STASIS EURO token can currently be bought for $1.09 or 0.00004182 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.